codas-hep/codas-hep.github.io/content/pages/index.md

 Summary: Computational and Data Science Training for High Energy Physics
 Template: homepage

-#### The third school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) is tentatively planned for 22-26 July, 2019, at Princeton University.
+#### The third school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) is planned for 22-26 July, 2019, at Princeton University.

 #### Additional information about applying to attend the third school will be forthcoming.